-SECTION 15.
+SECTION 16.
 PROCUREMENT POLICY REVIEW

 The Procurement Policy shall be reviewed no less than every three years to ensure that the policy is current with any and all applicable local, state and federal laws as well as City processes and procedures.
-Proposed revision(s) and updates shall be distributed and feedback solicited from representative(s) of each of the City departments.
-Those revisions deemed necessary to implement shall be presented to the City Council for approval and adoption.
+Any proposed revision(s) shall be discussed with a Procurement Policy Committee that shall be derived from representative(s) from City departments.
+Those revisions deemed necessary to implement shall be presented to the Finance and Budget Committee for approval and recommendation to the City Council for approval and adoption.